Executive Council of Katsina State

 The Katsina State Executive Council (also known as, the Cabinet of Katsina State) is the highest formal governmental body that plays important roles in the Government of Katsina State headed by the Governor of Katsina State.
 It consists of the Deputy Governor, Secretary to the State Government, Chief of Staff, and Commissioners who preside over ministerial departments.

 Functions

 The Executive Council exists to advise and direct the Governor.
 Their appointment as members of the Executive Council gives them the authority to execute power over their fields.

 Current cabinet

-The current Executive Council is serving under the Aminu Bello Masari administration.
+The following Executive Council is serving under the defunct Aminu Bello Masari administration.